 University has helped me to become so much more independent and to experience so many different things.
 I’m so much more confident than I was at the age of 18 when I was first turning up to my new halls, and the university experience has been the main reason for this.
 The support from all of my course tutors and the wider support from the University as a whole has made the last few years that little bit easier.

 What lessons/skills did you gain from your course?

 I’ve learned all of the vital skills to become a successful Optometrist.
 My last year at the University of Plymouth Centre for Eyecare Excellence gave me the confidence I needed, with regards to practical skills, to give me an easier transition into my pre-registration year at Vision Express.
 One lesson I’ve learned is not to leave things until the last minute!

 Did you undertake a placement during your degree and if so, how did this benefit you?

 The placement weeks during the course give you a real insight into how optician stores work and how every member of the store works together in their roles.
 It also gives you the chance to ask qualified Optometrists who work in practice questions, and to see which type of practice you would like to do your pre-registration year in.

 What is your favourite memory of studying at Plymouth?

-I’m in touch will lots of fellow alumni and we try our best to meet up, even though we’re spread across the UK!
-I’m in touch with clinic staff and tutors at the CEE clinic and aim to stay in touch with a few of the academics at PAHC.
+I’m in touch will lots of fellow alumni and we try our best to meet up, even though we’re spread across the UK.
+I’m in touch with clinic staff and tutors at the CEE clinic and aim to stay in touch with a few of the academics at the University.

 Yes, it has been the best three years of my life.
-There are so many opportunities for joining different societies and for taking part in various events and fundraising, it helps to create such a good community between students at Plymouth University.
-Of course, the quality of the courses is important, but student life can make or break your experience at university!
+There are so many opportunities for joining different societies and for taking part in various events and fundraising, it helps to create such a good community between students at University of Plymouth.
+Of course, the quality of the courses is important, but student life can make or break your experience at university.